GuildCrafts/web-development-js/contracts/37-Common_JS_Utility_Functions-Lodash.md

 issueNumber: 37
 ---

-# NPM Module for Common JS Utility Functions
+# Common JS Utility Functions [Lodash]

 ## Description

-Create a library of commonly used JavaScript/JQuery/Lodash/Underscore methods with documentation and commenting using ES2015.
+Create a library of commonly used JavaScript utility functions by reverse engineering the popular [Lodash][lodash] library.

+Use the documentation to build a clone of the [Lodash API][lodash-docs] (current version: 4.17.4) with ES2015.
 Publish the code as a package to NPM.

 ## Context

 This goal is important for:
 - learning JavaScript
 - understanding how developer write higher-level code for others to use
 - understanding ES2015